ChinaLyn/Code-Demos/README.md

 China Undergraduate Mathematical Contest in Modeling_paper with codes attached in the end(2.1)

-3、In the course of remote sensing image processing, Python is used to realize some basic image processing algorithms
+3、In the course of remote sensing image processing, Python is used to realize some basic image processing algorithms（3.1，3.2）